leo1200/toHTML/README.md

 # toHTML
 Generator for all mpsPlans files.

-Because of the difficulties to parse a PDF in a way that allows us to properly process the data afterward we wrote this small application.
+Because of the difficulties to parse a PDF on Android in a way that allows us to properly process the data we wrote this small application.
 The information is extracted via PDFxStream (not running on Android / smartphone chipset).

 1. Download & execute the jar